markusfrenzel/runpress/README.txt

 Just copy the whole RunPress folder into your plugins folder and activate it in your admin area.
 Have a look at the settings page of RunPress to configure it.

 == Frequently Asked Questions ==

-Q: I get a fatal error: Call to undefined function curl_init()
+= I get a fatal error: Call to undefined function curl_init() =

-A: This plugin uses the PHP curl library.
+This plugin uses the PHP curl library.
 Ask your provider to install / activate the curl library if it is not available on your system.

 == Changelog ==

+= 1.1.0 =
-1.1.0 - Changes: database field map_url altered to fit for more data
+* Changes: database field map_url altered to fit for more data
-        Added:   some widget functions
+* Added:   some widget functions
-		Bug-Fix: widget now checks if data exists in the local db prior to display an error on the frontend
+* Bug-Fix: widget now checks if data exists in the local db prior to display an error on the frontend

+= 1.0.0 =
-1.0.0 - initial version
+* initial version

+== Upgrade Notice ==

+= 1.1.0 =
+This version fixes a database field which was to short.
+Upgrade is recommended.